-This post post does contain affiliate banners which means I will make a small commission at NO COST to you should you decide to click thru on the banner and make a sale.
+This post does contain affiliate banners which means I will make a small commission at NO COST to you should you decide to click thru on the banner and make a sale.
 For further information on disclosure policy click here.

 Growing and harvesting sorrel

 I started sowing them from seeds last two years and they have been there ever since.
 In their first year, the sorrel leaves were very much smaller in size.
 This year they are massive.
 Probably because I haven’t been harvesting them much.
 I have just left them alone all year round.

 I started sowing the seeds sometime in late August and early September.
 And I left them on the ground over the winter.
 In the winter sorrel don’t grow much they just stay dormant.
 They are winter hardy and will shrug off some degree of frost.
 My border is fairly south facing so that helps to give them some warmth.